markajeena/Comp322/README.md

 Recent Updates: Fix in paramter pointers and added a print line, fixed also my binary to decimal conversion. at the moment: working on how to print it out properly and also checking all numbers to see if they work and print as they should.

+Note to viewers: I accidentelly messed up the history of my code, so I wrote the log of what I did under this note.

 Work:
 (Start)Feb.
 01, 2020
 Start a respitory.
 Creation of Lab0.c